jerae-duffin/docker.github.io/docker-hub/billing/faq.md

 You can view the annual subscription pricing for each product at [Docker Pricing](https://www.docker.com/pricing){: target="blank" rel="noopener" class=""}.

+### I'm on an annual plan.
+Where did my monthly seats go?

+Docker no longer supports hybrid accounts with both monthly and annual seats.
+As of June 1, 2021 all monthly seats that were part of an existing annual plan have been converted to annual seats.

+### How is Docker charging me for the monthly seats that were converted into annual seats?

+Docker will not charge you for any monthly seats that were converted to annual seats for the remainder of your current annual subscription.
+We will charge you for the total number of seats included in your account at the time of the renewal of your annual subscription.

+### Wait, so you're saying I won't be charged for my monthly seats for the remainder of my annual subscription?

+That's right!
+If you had monthly seats on your annual subscription, you won't be charged for those seats until your annual renewal.
+For example if you had 5 monthly seats on your annual subscription, and your annual subscription is renewing on December 1, 2021, you will not be charged for the 5 converted monthly seats until December 1, 2021.
+Yay!

 ### Are legacy plans eligible for annual pricing?

 No, you must move to the new Pro or Team plans to take advantage of the Annual pricing.